 closely with advisors to set math placement goals to achieve adequate academic progress.
 Please see the below FAQs for more information on PMT.
 If you have additional

-questions please contact your advisor.How do I find my ALEKS placement score?
+questions please contact your advisor.How do I find my Math Placement Exam score?

-What ALEKS score is required for my math course?Can I test into a higher math course?
+What Math Placement Exam score is required for my math course?Can I test into a higher math course?

 STEP 1: Look up your TEST RESULTS

 STEP 2: Your Math Placement Exam scores is

 the MATHC score

 Are resources available to help me score higher on the Math Placement Exam?